-- Being outside is a wonderful sensory experience for babies.
 Talk with your baby about the sounds you hear, movements you see, fragrances you can smell.
 Touch natural objects that are smooth, rough, bumpy etc. See if your baby is interested in experiencing different textures under their feet as they walk on grass, or put their feet in the sand.
 If you have a playground nearby, your baby might enjoy watching older children play on the equipment and begin to explore the playground themselves.